 This type of system suits situations where you can have a large volume of hot water stored (yep, clue was in the name again!), one that is always kept up at good warm temperatures.

-Whenever you needed domestic hot water in the first two systems, you could always just draw that water from the top (hottest!) part of the cylinder, so even if those systems hadn’t been running for very long and things weren’t yet fully heated, you still had an available volume of usable hot water stratified at the top.
+Whenever you needed domestic hot water in the first two systems, you could always just draw the most-recently heated water from the top (hottest!) part of the cylinder, so even if those systems hadn’t been running for very long and things weren’t yet fully heated, you still had an available volume of usable hot water stratified at the top.
 Here though, the coil evens and averages these temperature differences out, and a small volume of very hot water sitting right at the top of a not-long-heated cylinder isn’t much use to you.
 You can’t just draw it off, and there’s not yet enough of it to act in a meaningful way on the cold water rushing through.
 The surface area of coil present in just that top strata is pretty small – there’s just not going to be enough time for temperatures there to equalise.

 Rather than just deliver you the hottest water from at the top, a thermal store system will give you warmed water that is much closer to the average temperature of the whole cylinder.
 So, it’s hot water on demand, provided you are maintaining decent heat (55 C+) throughout the whole cylinder.